• Skip to primary navigation

 You will find a variation of this salad in different Middle Eastern countries.
 Even the Dominican salad- Tipili was introduced to the Dominican Republic by Lebanese immigrants.

-There was a time when I ate this salad for almost every working day for months.
+There was a time when I ate this salad almost every working day for months.
 There was a very good salad bar near my office where I used to have my lunch on working days.

 Serving suggestions